XaedroX009/Xaedrox009/README.md

 ---
 ✨ I'm a Software Engineer and technical writer passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.

 I love sharing my knowledge with others.
-I'm a Jr. Software Developer at Constructora Rizek.
+I'm a Software Developer in the US.
 When I'm not coding, you can find me learning new things on Reddit, Youtube or just boosting around in Rocket League.

 - 😄 My Hobbies: Read, Videogames, Astronomy